According to newspaper Le Figaro the IRS tracks down accidental Americans in Europe.

 That’s because every American — “accidental” or not — is subject to the same tax rules.
 As such, thousands of accidental Americans have received bank letters in recent years obliging them to become compliant with the IRS- the U.S. tax authorities.

 Most accidental Americans have decided to bury their heads in the sand — even if it means one day having to pay back taxes or penalty fees.
-Others make an effort to get their paperwork in order and assess payments to IRS.
-Usually no taxes are owed.
+Others make an effort to get their paperwork in order and assess payments to the IRS.
+Usually, no taxes are owed.

 As for those who want to relinquish their nationality, they must first file the past five tax years for the IRS.
 It can become complicated quite quickly.
 The tax bases differ between the US and Europe, notably on things like life insurance and the sale of principal residences.